CyrilWendl/ICG-2017/icg_project/README.txt

 ** Rémy **
-* Unsuccessful testing with Level-Of-Detail and Tessellation *
+* Unsuccessful implementation of Level-Of-Detail and Tessellation *

 * Animated trees implemented *
 Trees placed randomly on the terrain, and animated with "wind" (sine perturbation around equilibrium position).
+Height and width of the trees vary also.